perfecto25/poni/README.md

     sudo systemctl restart poni

-To view Poni logs, tail the service
+To view Poni logs, tail the service (if using the default stanard out)

     sudo journalctl -f -u poni

+or provide a specific log file location in config.yaml

+    log: /var/log/poni.log

 Poni will spawn independent sync workers for each Sync configuration and use INotify bindings to detect any changes to the configured files or folders.
 Once a change is detected, Poni will sync the updated file or folder to the remote_host, using the remote_user and priv_key values (only SSH key pairs are allowed for rsyncing)